Relief for transfers involving multiple dwellings: Example 8

 The combination of the six remaining flats to make three also takes place within the relevant period.
 This is a relevant event for the purposes of para.
 6 so a recalculation is required.
 The event is deemed to have occurred immediately before the original purchase.

 The rate of tax is now set by the original consideration of £1 million, divided by five - that is, the three combined flats and the two in respect of which leases were granted.
-The result is £200,000 so the rate of tax is still 1% and the amount of tax due is unchanged.
-No further return is required.
+The result is £200,000.
+The tax should be recalculated and if a futher amount is due the purchaser is required to make a futher return and make payment within 30 days.